 In a relational database, data can only be added to pre-defined tables.
 These tables are created by the CREATE TABLE statement.
 Indexes can be created to enforce unique constraints or to provide a fast access path to the data.
 Indexes can be defined within the CREATE TABLE statement or by a separate CREATE INDEX statement.

 The structure of a database schema forms a critical constraint on database performance and also on the maintainability and utility of the database.
 We'll discuss the key considerations for database design in Chapter 5.
-For now, 'let's create a few simple tables.
+For now, let's create a few simple tables.

 We use CREATE TABLE to create a table within a database. <<CreateTableReference>> provides a simplified syntax for the CREATE TABLE statement.